 Some people might take offence but the people who really love you will understand.

-De-prioritize, opt-out or cut the non-essential short.
+De-prioritize, opt-out or cut the non-enjoyable out.

 Bonus point: